Your Resource for

 Not sure exactly what you need?
 Have programming questions?
 Wanna talk about training?
 Just want to brainstorm about inclusion real quick?
 Our Program Department is here for you.
 Click below to find a time to connect that works for your schedule..in the next hour, day or week...

 We didn’t know it at the time, but this camp experience would be life-changing for James…I have watched his confidence and self-esteem grow each summer he attends, and there are no words to describe the joy it brings me to see my child thrive in this program.
-James would not be where he is today were if not for the training and support of Let’s ALL Play and the National Inclusion Project.Continue Reading...
+James would not be where he is today were if not for the training and support of the National Inclusion Project.Continue Reading...

 With National Inclusion Project’s help, we were able to provide Matthew with the support he needed to not just participate, but ultimately CONNECT with his fellow campers.
 In less than a week, we watched Matthew progress from needing continual support and encouragement to initiating conversations with counselors, advocating for himself, and eagerly staying and participating with his group.Continue Reading...